Tips for reducing and managing stress at work and at work

 - Offer rewards and incentives.

-- Praise good work performance, both verbally and officially, through schemes such as Employee of the Month.
+- Praise good work, both verbally and officially, through programs such as Employee of the Month.

 - Offer opportunities for professional development.